xandeer/100-days-of-code/log.md

 1. Learn ES6's Symbol, Proxy, Set and Map.
 2. Read react introduction.
 3. Read weex's documents, then drop it now.

+## Day 66: March 14, 2017

+### Today's Progress

+1. Scan the react projects with the most stars.
+2. Look for NeteaseMusic API.